 What is THINK Global School?

 THINK Global School is a path-breaking high school that offers teenagers a once-in-a-lifetime international experience.
 TGS students don’t simply “study abroad.”
 They immerse themselves in twelve countries over four years, undertaking a challenging curriculum that culminates in their official International Baccalaureate (IB) examinations at the end of year four.
 Throughout their studies, TGS students visit significant historical, cultural, and scientific sites, all while building new skills and relationships with those around them.

 Who are TGS’s Students?

 TGS students are competitively selected from all corners of the globe and all walks of life.
-Together, they are a miniature United Nations, representing 21 different countries of citizenship and a diverse range of experiences, talents, and interests.
+Together they are a miniature United Nations, representing 21 different countries of citizenship and a diverse range of experiences, talents and interests.

 How do TGS Students Learn?

-TGS students spend as much time on classwork and homework as their counterparts at other top international high schools, but we combine this challenging curriculum with a wealth of educational adventures in our host city and its surroundings.
+TGS students spend as much time on classwork and homework as their counterparts at other top international high schools, but we combine this challenging curriculum with a wealth of educational adventures in our host country and its surroundings.
 These unique enrichment opportunities bring textbook concepts to life by facilitating meaningful exchanges with teachers, peers, experts, and local guides.